top of page

 WHERE TO FIND IT:

 The amendment allows any “health care professional” to provide abortions or authorize a late-term abortion, even those who have no training and expertise in obstetrics.
-Under Arizona statute (ARS 32-3201), health care professional includes:
+Under Arizona statute (A.R.S.
+32-3201), health care professional includes:

 • podiatrists